sirius-red/not-so-minimal-vscode/README.md

-# Not So Minimalist VS Code
+# Not So Minimal - VS Code

 > [!NOTE]
 > Read the [Custom CSS and JS Loader documentation](https://marketplace.visualstudio.com/items?itemName=be5invis.vscode-custom-css) for tips on avoiding issues with changes not taking effect.